rudolph-est/springrestlab/Readme.md

   **Part 6 - Add Spring Data REST**
 24. Open the project's POM.
-Add a dependency for group org.springframework.boot and artifact spring-boot-starter-data-rest.
-Save your work.
+There should be a dependency for group org.springframework.boot and artifact spring-boot-starter-data-rest.

 25. Open TeamRepository.
 Add a @RestResource(path="teams", rel="team") annotation to the interface.